-The trick to this Easter egg hunt idea is to tie balloons to the eggs, and scatter them throughout the yard.
-As you can see from our adorable little model, the floating balloons draw toddlers in like a moth to a flame.
+- The trick to this Easter egg hunt idea is to tie balloons to the eggs, and scatter them throughout the yard.
+The floating balloons draw toddlers in like a moth to a flame.
 It doesn’t take much coaxing from the parents either, because children naturally love balloons.

 - Balloon Time helium tank